Mograsim-Team/Mograsim/docs/getting_started.md

 ## Troubleshooting

 - If nothing Mograsim-related seems to be installed after installing Mograsim, make sure Eclipse uses Java 11 or later.
-1. Go to "Help" -> "About Eclipse IDE", click on "Installation Details", go to the tab "Configuration"
+1. Go to "Help" -> "About Eclipse IDE", click on "Installation Details", go to the tab "Configuration".
 2. Search the line starting with "java.version=".
-(This line is in the "System properties" block, which usually occupies the first 200 lines)
+(This line is in the "System properties" block, which usually occupies the first 200 lines.)
 3. If this line specifies a version less than 11, configure your Eclipse installation to use a Java 11 JRE (or later).
 See https://wiki.eclipse.org/FAQ_How_do_I_run_Eclipse%3F#Find_the_JVM.